-• Write А. Communicate thoughts, ideas, information, and messages in writing.
-Compose and create documents, such as: letters, reports, memoranda, manuals and graphs with correct grammar, spelling, punctuation, and appropriate language, style and format.
-3. Check, edit, and revise written work for correct information, appropriate emphasis, form, style, and grammar.
-I. В. Speak and/or Converse Communication Organize ideas and communicate verbal or non-verbal messages appropriate to the audience and the situation.
-2. Participate in conversations, discussions, and group activities.
-3. Speak clearly and ask questions. c Read Comprehend and interpret various types of written information in (1) prose and in (2) Documentation, such as manuals and graphs. Α. Analyze 1.
-Apply rules and principles to new situations.
-2. Discover rules and apply them to solve problems.
-3. Use logic to draw conclusions from information given.
-4. Differentiate between facts, influences, assumptions, and conclusions. В. Compute 1.
-Use basic numerical concepts, such as: whole numbers, percentages, estimates of math without a calculator.
-2. Use tables, graphs, charts, and diagrams to explain concepts or ideas.
-3. Use basic geometrical shapes, such as: lines, angles, shapes, and space. ١١.
-C. Critical Thinking 1.
-Identify the need for information and data. and Questioning 2.
-Obtain data from various sources.
-3. Organize, process, and maintain records of the information collected.
-4. Analyze the information for relevance and accuracy.
-5. Synthesize, evaluate and communicate the results.
+I. Communication Write Communicate thoughts, ideas, information, and messages in writing.
+Compose and create documents, such as: letters, reports, memoranda, manual and graphs with correct grammar, spelling, punctuation, and appropriate langu style and format.
+Check, edit, and revise written work for correct information, appropriate empha form, style, and grammar.
+Speak and/or Converse Organize ideas and communicate verbal or non-verbal messages appropriate to audience and the situation.
+Participate in conversations, discussions, and group activities.
+Speak clearly and ask questions. uage, asis, Comprehend and interpret various types of written information in (1) prose and (2) Documentation, such as manuals and graphs. d in II.
+Critical Thinking Analyze Apply rules and principles to new situations.
+Discover rules and apply them to solve problems.
+Use logic to draw conclusions from information given.
+Differentiate between facts, influences, assumptions, and conclusions.
+Compute Use basic numerical concepts, such as: whole numbers, percentages, estimates math without a calculator.
+Use tables, graphs, charts, and diagrams to explain concepts or ideas.
+Use basic geometrical shapes, such as: lines, angles, shapes, and space.
+Research Identify the need for information and data. sof and Questioning Obtain data from various sources.
+Organize, process, and maintain records of the information collected.
+Analyze the information for relevance and accuracy.
+Synthesize, evaluate and communicate the results.
 Determine which technology resources will produce the desired results.
-Use current technology to acquire, organize, analyze, and communicate Use current technology to acquire, organize, analyze, and communicate information.
-D. 4.
+Use current technology to acquire, organize, analyze, and communicate information.
+Solve Problems Recognize whether a problem exists.
+Identify components of the problem or issue.
+Create a plan of action to resolve the issue.
 Monitor, evaluate, and revise when necessary.